 • Egyptian burial practices

+As another example, you’ll learn how to use digital technologies to conduct research and explore ancient artifacts.
 This is a self-paced online learning course, though it should take about eight weeks to complete.
-The course is free.
-But, if you want a certificate, you’ll have to pay a one-time fee.
+While the course is free, you’ll have to pay a one-time fee to get a certificate.

 12. Udacity’s Introduction to Data Analysis